openhab/org.openhab.binding.zwave/doc/fortrezz/mimo2_0_0.md

 ### Sensor 1

 The ```sensor_general1``` channel supports the ```Number``` item.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor 2

 The ```sensor_general2``` channel supports the ```Number``` item.
 This is a read only channel so will only be updated following state changes from the device.

 ### Relay 1

+Switch the power on and off

 The ```switch_binary3``` channel supports the ```Switch``` item and is in the ```Switch``` category.

 ### Relay 2

+Switch the power on and off

 The ```switch_binary4``` channel supports the ```Switch``` item and is in the ```Switch``` category.